bruceharrison1984/CborSerializer/README.md

 [Nuget Package Download](https://www.nuget.org/packages/CborSerializer/)

 # CborSerializer
 Open-ended CBOR serialization for .net5.
 This is just a thin wrapper around the System.Formats.Cbor namespace to allow for easier serialization of objects.
-This package has no dependencies.
+The only dependency is `System.Formats.Cbor`.

 ## Usage
 Usage is straight-forward.